shinyhealthtools/medmodr/CONTRIBUTING.md

 - **Discussions:** Share ideas and get help from other contributors

 ---

-## Acknowledgments

-We are grateful to everyone who helps make MedModr a valuable resource for researchers worldwide.
-Your time, expertise, and contributions however large or small directly support researchers who lack access to commercial statistical tools.

 **Community contributions are essential to its growth and sustainability, and every improvement you make helps advance open and accessible science globally.**